-New Hanover County’s Office of Diversity & Equity, Cape Fear Museum, UNCW and NHC Schools are partnering together for a series of panel discussions with historians, policy makers and experts that will focus on the intersection of race, social justice and education.
-We will examine the historical and socio-political contexts of education, local and national advocacy efforts with communities of color and education, policies that affect educational practice, and ways to move toward hope and healing.
+The 2nd annual Race and Social Justice Institute focused on the intersection of race, social justice, and education, and is presented in partnership with the Cape Fear Museum, UNCW, and New Hanover County Schools.
+Participants will examine the historical and socio-political contexts of education, local and national advocacy efforts with communities of color and education, policies that affect educational practice, and ways to move towards hope and healing.

-February 3: Education Overview and Context: Dr. Jan Davidson & Student Facilitator
+Education Overview and Context: Dr. January Davidson and Student Facilitator